jacob-isonell/CanvasEngine/README.md

 To get started using CanvasEngine, simple include the `canvas.hpp` header.
 This header will automatically include all other headers needed to use CanvasEngine.

-### Development

-TODO: write about development plans here.

 ## License

 Distributed under the GNU GPLv3 License.
-See `LICENSE` for more information.
+See [`LICENSE`](https://github.com/jacob-isonell/CanvasEngine/blob/main/LICENSE) for more information.